WELLNESS

 NEURAL REFLEX THERAPY

-A small portion of the Neural Reflex Therapy protocols can help with various mental health issues, like anxiety, phobias, or PTSD.
-This is a manual therapy which can stimulate either relaxation or correct processing of memories.
-Within a few minutes patients can frequently feel much more calm and relaxed, often with reduced intrusive thoughts or memories.
-We have found it to be very helpful for most of the people we have used it on.
+Neural Reflex Therapy is a manual therapy which can stimulate either relaxation of the mind and body as well as correct processing of memories.
+It is extremely useful in the treatment of various mental health issues such as anxiety, phobia, or PTSD.
+Within a few minutes, patients can frequently feel much more calm and relaxed, often with reduced intrusive thoughts or memories.

 IV KETAMINE